 - ODUS does not permit student organizations to co-sponsor events or activities with non-university entities.
 In some instances, space on campus can be rented by organizations not affiliated with Princeton (click here for more information).
 The provision of University space to a non-affiliated organization does not constitute a University endorsement of content of the program, the participants, or the views expressed.

 - The University’s “Special Event Support and Coordination Committee” is often called upon to connect event sponsors with available resources to support their programming, and help them navigate the logistics involved in preparing for and hosting large-scale events.
 This Committee seeks to uphold the University’s mission, goals, and values, including its robust commitments to free speech and inclusivity; efficiently marshal and steward resources; and ensure stronger coordination among the program sponsor and departments offering support services.

 - In instances where a University department is co-sponsoring an event with a student group and an unaffiliated organization, the University department, not student group, is ultimately responsible for understanding, articulating, and enforcing policies related to events.

 Food, Alcohol and Eating Club Policies

-Food is often vital to the success of a student organization event, whether it’s from the Wawa, delivered by a local restaurant or a full-scale catered banquet.
+Food is often vital to the success of a student organization event.
 Keep in mind that there are certain safety regulations that must be heeded when it comes to serving food at your event.
 You may need to notify the Department of Environmental Health and Safety (EHS), the Office of Risk Management, and possibly apply for food licenses with the Princeton Borough.